logo

 Despite the best preventive measures, contamination can still occur.
 When it does, prompt action is critical to minimize damage.
 Here's what to do:

-1. Stop operations: Continuing to operate a contaminated system can exacerbate the problem.
+1. Stop operations: Continuing to operate a contaminated system can worsen the problem.
 Shut down the equipment immediately.

-2. Drain and flush: Drain the contaminated oil and flush the system thoroughly with clean hydraulic fluid.
-This process ensures that all contaminants are removed.
+2. Drain and flush: Drain the contaminated oil and flush the system thoroughly with clean hydraulic fluid to remove residual contaminants.

 3. Replace filters: Install new filters after flushing to prevent residual particles from circulating.